Deep networks learn to parse uniform-depth context-free languages from local statistics: Inside algorithm and bottom-up approach to the crossover

-We here provide the improved estimate of the crossover point $f_c=3/8$, stated in the main text.
-To this end, we consider a ``coarse-grained'' form of the inside algorithm (\ref{eq:inside}), based on two simplifications.
+To give a qualitative understanding of the class entropy crossover for finite $v$, we consider a ``coarse-grained'' form of the inside algorithm (\ref{eq:inside}), based on two simplifications.
 Firstly, we neglect fluctuations across the input dimension $d$, as well as boundary effects, which is a safe assumption for large enough $L$ and hence $d$.
 Secondly, we get rid of the fine structure of the rules, which as shown in Sec.~\ref{sec:theory} is essential for learning, and instead simply keep track of how many candidate latents (both genuine and spurious) the inside algorithm builds on average across the vocabulary, as it proceeds up the hierarchy.
 More precisely, we consider the quantity

 defined from the Boolean inside tensors $N_{i,\lambda}^{(l)}$.
 It is important to note that, although we continue to work in the $v\to \infty$ limit, we \textit{do not} scale (\ref{eq:num_of_latents}) by $v$, and yet it is $\mathcal{O}(1)$.
 This is due to how the inside tensor is initialized.
 Indeed, the token-level inside tensor is initialized as $N_{i,\lambda=1}^{(L)}(z)=\delta_{x_i,z}$, so there is precisely one latent symbol across the vocabulary dimension, hence $n^{(L)}_{\lambda=1}=1$.